 Bordeaux is situated in Aquitane, the South-western region of France.
 This is a prominent area for the wine industry – the region began producing wine in the 8th Century!
 Bordeaux is a beautiful city to visit, with tons of wine-tasting opportunities for my fellow vinos.
 This city has the second-highest number of preserved historical buildings of any city in France, behind Paris!
 One really cool aspect of the architecture is that there are little faces scuplted into the facade of buildings throughout the city called mascarons.

 Below are some highlights of the city of Bordeaux.
-Keep your eyes peeled for my post next week about visiting nearby vineyards and St. Émilion.

 The Garonne River crosses through Bordeaux and is a main feature of the city.
 The beautiful Pont de Pierre connects the two sides of the city over the river.
 Walking along La Garonne on either side offers beautiful views.
 I crossed the bridge by foot to explore the Botanic Garden on the right bank.
 Most of the city, however, sits on the left bank.
 The left bank is an especially great place for a stroll with gorgeous riverbeds and plenty of benches for people-watching.

 Following the river north along the west side, you will run straight into the iconic Place de la Bourse.
 This square built in the 1700s is constantly bustling with pedestrians, bikers, and roller bladers.
 The fountain in the square was initially a statue of the king, then briefly a statue of Napoleon.
 In 1869 the fountain was built and features The Three Graces (three daughters of Zeus).

 Just in front of the square is the Miroir des Quais, a beautiful reflecting pool.
 Miroir des Quais is actually the largest reflecting pool in the world!
 It is very shallow (not even an inch deep!) so you will see people run through.